 Near Caledon, the "greenest town in Ontario," you'll find Mono Cliff Provincial Park.
 If you follow McCarston's trail, it'll lead you directly to McCarston's lake, an awesome and secluded place to take the family for a summertime swim.
 If you'd like to experience more of the park first, there are nearly endless hiking trails to enjoy.
 Daily vehicle permits are less than $20.

 There are a lot of outdoor polls near Toronto and plenty of cool waterfalls in Hamilton, but this is one of our favorites.
 I'll be the first to admit that this swimming spot isn't the most family friendly.
 It's completely unsupervised, so swim at your own risk.
 45 minutes driving from Toronto, you'll find Chedoke Radial Trail near Hamilton, Ontario.
-Along this trail are numerous swimming spots, including some awesome waterfalls!
+Along this hiking trail are numerous swimming spots, including some awesome waterfalls!
 They're pretty much all accessible without restriction, but be very cautious swimming in some of these spots.

 Lake Ontario is an awesome spot to swim near Toronto, Ontario, and I can't think of anyplace better to enjoy it than Darlington Provincial Park.
 There's a huge camping area if you'd like to stay for a few days as well as tons of hiking.
 But it's great too if you just need to cool off in the water too.

 ten trees planted for